 - 12.12.14.23.
 The development of all roads shall include safe, convenient and attractive facilities for pedestrians and cyclists. - 12.12.14.24.
-A pedestrian walkway and bikeway system shall be required in the Thornhill Town Centre.
-Pedestrian and bicycle facilities will be designed to provide connections to bus stops, and linkages between buildings, adjacent sites, surrounding areas and public streets, particularly those with transit facilities. - 12.12.14.25.
+A pedestrian walkway and bikeway system shall be required in the Thornhill Town stops, and linkages between buildings, adjacent sites, surrounding areas and public streets, particularly those with transit facilities. - 12.12.14.25.
 An adequate supply of secure bicycle parking facilities shall be provided near bus stops, in high activity areas and park areas to which bicycles may be locked.